Jack Suwinski Player Props: Pirates vs. Cubs

 Jack Suwinski At The Plate

-- Suwinski leads Pittsburgh in total hits (44) this season while batting .233 with 23 extra-base hits.
+- Suwinski has 44 hits, which is tops among Pittsburgh hitters this season, while batting .228 with 23 extra-base hits.

-- Among qualified hitters in MLB action, he ranks 124th in batting average, 44th in on-base percentage, and 15th in slugging.
+- Among qualifying batters in MLB action, he ranks 129th in batting average, 55th in on-base percentage, and 21st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.